fbpx

 Habitat

-Physella acuta is a small species of aquatic snail that originate from North America and was later introduced to Europe.
+Physella acuta is a small species of aquatic snail that originated from North America and was later introduced to Europe.

 They live in ponds, streams, and slow-moving rivers, where they typically search for food, such as vegetation and algae.